This article has links to products and services we love, which we may make commission from.

 With sites such as Booking.com, you can book what you want in advance and if plans change, you can often change with no penalties.

-Bed and Breakfast accommodation often advertise on sites like Booking.com and are a really lovely and unique Scottish experience we recommend you do if you are travelling by car.
+Bed and Breakfast accommodations are often advertised on sites like Booking.com and are a really lovely and unique Scottish experience we recommend you do if you are travelling by car.

 The breakfasts are some of the best you will try during your trip!
-An overnight stay with a hot tub that overlooks mountains and greenery is a dream in Scotland, here’s our guide to lodges that have hot tubs.
+An overnight stay with a hot tub that overlooks mountains and greenery is a dream in Scotland; here’s our guide to lodges with hot tubs.

 Food Shopping/Grocery Stores